Joe-Collins-1986/muscle-map/README.md

 1. Google Fonts:
 - Used to obtain appropriate fonts to use in website not held as standard.
 2. Font Awesome:
-- Used to obtain a number of icons used to improve the visuals of the website.
+- Used to obtain several icons used to improve the visuals of the website.
 3. Git:
 - Used for version control and to Push to GitHub.
 4. GitHub: